Soda Blasting for Building restoration

 On the other hand, removing paint from bricks yourself is said by many to be an absolutely miserable task.

 Have you already received a quote?
 No problem Soda Blasting Ltd will still come and take a look at your project so that you can compare quotes and be sure you are making the right decision.

 Is your building listed?

 If so, you need to take extreme care about how you approach your project.
 Getting professional advice, while talking to the council about your plans is very important to ensuring a finish you can enjoy.

-Here’s a great example of some brick restoration work we did that required removing the paint from a wall after a porch was taken down.
+Here’s a great example of some brick restoration work we did – removing the paint from a wall after a porch was taken down.

 Patch testing for brick restoration

 By testing our processes on an area of your wall, we can determine a number of factors :